 Alice is a software developer in the same enterprise.
 She regularly needs to digitally sign a version of the software she creates when it is ready to be released.
 She uses a key management server to store the signing key and the code-signing application APP_C, which also acts as a Key-Management Client (KMC).
 Keys are requested by APP_C only when needed.
 The server, KMS-2, used by APP_C is different from the one used by APP_A and APP_B, yet it is managed by Xerxes and Yvonne.

 Alice’s credentials need to reflect her own identity and should not be known to Xerxes or Yvonne on a permanent basis.
-When generating her credentials Yvonne creates a temporary password for Alice.
+When generating Alice’s credentials, Yvonne creates a temporary password for Alice.
 When the code-signing application APP_C is ran for the first time, Alice is asked to authenticate using the temporary password and also provide her own new password.
 This new password is subsequently used to access the software signing key by APP_C.

 Goal or Desired Outcome